ZeroPointEnergy/puppet-dashboard/docs/installation_centos_7.markdown

     curl -L https://github.com/sodabrew/puppet-dashboard/archive/master.tar.gz | tar zx --strip-components=1

 Puppet Dashboard needs a newer ruby version than the default system ruby that comes with CentOS 7.
-So we need to use the software collections for this:
+So we need to use RVM: (https://tecadmin.net/install-ruby-2-2-on-centos-rhel/), or use the software collections for this:

     yum install centos-release-scl